Is Genoa, Italy Worth Visiting?

 How to Get to Genoa

-While it is one of the biggest cities in Italy, Genoa’s airport is not very well-connected internationally.
+While it is one of the biggest cities in Italy, Genoa’s airport is not very well connected internationally.
 Additionally, getting from the airport to the city via public transportation is a little complicated.
 Here’s everything you need to know about getting to Genoa, Italy.

 Flying to Genoa

-I wrote a blog post a few months ago where I ranked the best airports to fly through when visiting Italy, and let’s just put it this way: Genoa’s airport didn’t make the cut.
-While Genoa is a major city in Italy, it is simply not all that well connected by air.
-Genoa City Airport (GOA) is a small, regional airport that offers a few international flights, but mostly just offers routes to other parts of Italy.
+I wrote a blog post a few months ago where I ranked the best airports to fly through when visiting Italy, and let’s just put it this way: Genoa’s small airport didn’t make the cut.
+While Genoa is a major city in Italy, it definitely doesn’t have a major airport.

-If you want to fly to Genoa, you might have a tough time finding a reasonable flight into Genoa itself.
 Even if you are coming from somewhere else in Europe, you will likely need to have at least one layover in order to get to Genoa.
 If you can find a reasonable flight route (in terms of both trip time and airfare) into Genoa, I recommend that you take it.
 However, if you are coming from anywhere outside of Italy, France, and Spain, this is pretty unlikely.

 I recommend flying into a different city in order to get to Genoa.

-What are the best cities to fly into in Italy to get to Genoa?
+What Are the Best Cities to Fly into in Italy to Get to Genoa?

-There are two optimal answers to this question.
-The first answer is Pisa, which actually has one of the biggest airports in all of Italy.
-Pisa International Airport (PSA) is the biggest airport in Tuscany, and you can get from the Pisa Airport to Genoa by train in under two and a half hours.
-Pisa probably edges out the other city on this list in terms of total time to Genoa, as Pisa’s airport is very close to the city and well connected to its train station.
+Pisa probably edges out the other city on this list in terms of total time to Genoa, as Pisa’s airport is very close to the city center and well connected to its train station.
 You can get from the terminal to the train station in 7 minutes, and then from Pisa Centrale train station to Genoa Brignole train station in under two hours.
-If you can find an affordable and reasonable flight route into Pisa, this is probably the best city to fly into to visit Genoa.

 MILAN

-The other city you can fly into to get to Genoa is Milan.
-Milan is the second biggest city in Italy, and it has several major airports that you can utilize.
 If you were to ask me which Milan airport is best, I have one very easy answer.
 Far and away, Milan Malpensa (MXP) is the best airport to use in Milan.
 It is a major hub, meaning that there are a ton of inbound and outbound flights here every day.
-More flights usually means cheaper airfare or more convenient routes, as I mentioned in my post on finding affordable airfare.

 Malpensa is connected to central Milan via the Malpensa Express train, which is extremely convenient and comfortable.
 In my opinion, this is part of what makes Malpensa the best airport in Milan.
 Getting from the airport to the city couldn’t be easier, and at just €13 each way, it can be much cheaper than a taxi depending on the size of your travel party.
-Malpensa is located pretty far outside of the city, making taxis pretty expensive and buses a bit of a longer journey.

 While Milan has other airports, I think that Malpensa is the only one worth checking if you want to go to Genoa.
 Milan’s other airports are also great options, but getting to Milano Centrale train station from them takes close to an hour.
 From Milano Centrale to Genova Piazza Principale Station takes about two hours on the train.